Lateral lumbar interbody fusion

 This operation is considered less invasive because the incision is generally much smaller than the 5-inch or longer incisions typically used in traditional open back surgery.
 Here is a step-by-step look at the process of lateral lumbar interbody fusion:

-- One small incisions are made on the patient’s side; one incision is for a probe and the other is to guide the surgical tools
+- Two small incisions are made on the patient’s side; one incision is for a probe and the other is to guide the surgical tools.

-- The damaged or diseased portion of the disc is removed through the small opening of the center tube
+- The damaged portion of the disc is removed through the incision.

-- The bone graft is inserted into the vacated disc space, either in the form of a bone block or within a metal cage implant
+- The bone graft is inserted into the empty disc space, either in the form of a bone block or within a metal cage implant.

 - Over time, the bone graft grows and creates a bridge between the vertebrae, helping to ensure stability.